Your company’s revenue…when is it “yours”?

-Sounds like a simple question but when you apply the principles of “Revenue Recognition” accounting standards that will soon apply, that simplicity gets challenged.
+Sounds like a simple question, but when you apply the principles of “Revenue Recognition” accounting standards, that simplicity gets challenged.
 Why is this important?
-Read on and we will give some clarity to the graphic below.
+We explain:

-Any company, especially one required to produce financial statements for a lender or investor, must “recognize” revenue in the proper period in its financial statements.
+Any company, especially one required to provide financial statements to a lender or investor, must “recognize” revenue in the proper period in its financial statements.
 There are various factors that determine the “recognition date” which can impact both your financial statement performance and your income tax liability.

-The Financial Accounting Standards Board has issued a new standard on revenue recognition as an attempt to remove inconsistencies and weaknesses in existing revenue requirements and to improve comparability of revenue recognition practices across entities, industries, jurisdictions and capital markets.
+The Financial Accounting Standards Board issued a standard on revenue recognition as an attempt to remove inconsistencies and weaknesses in existing revenue requirements and to improve comparability of revenue recognition practices across entities, industries, jurisdictions, and capital markets.

-Under the new standard, entities must evaluate their sales contracts and recognize revenue based on specific guidelines.
+Under this standard, entities should be evaluating their sales contracts and recognize revenue based on specific guidelines.

-As a result, most companies in the U.S. can anticipate changes to existing processes and contracts including modification to existing contracts with customers, fine-tuning compensation arrangements of sales department and IT, in addition to the impact on financial statements, loan covenants and taxable income.
+As a result, most companies in the U.S. have seen changes to existing processes and contracts, including modification to existing contracts with customers, fine-tuning compensation arrangements of sales departments and IT, in addition to seeing the impact on financial statements, loan covenants, and taxable income.

 How are we helping our clients?
-By reviewing customer contracts and discussions with our client we can help determine the potential impact the new standard may have on financial statements, bank covenants, income tax liability and more.
+We can review customer contracts and discuss with our clients the potential impact this standard has on financial statements, bank covenants, income tax liability, and more.
 We may also be able to work with you to modify contracts so that revenue is recognized as intended.
-While this standard does not go into effect for most privately held businesses until 2019, companies should begin preparing for it as soon as possible.

-Let us know how we can help you get prepared.
+Contact us so we can help you be prepared.